 „What a voice!
 She exposes a full-bodied, resonant voice with warmth and softness, however simultaneously remaining flexible, graceful and elegant.
 More seductive a voice cannot sound!”
 A music-magazine of the German radio network SWR recently summarized Marie-Claude Chappuis’ performance enthusiastically this way.
 Above all it is her cheerful just as unreserved commitment to music which makes her artistry unique and outstanding.
 An artist of international recognition.

-The milestones of her career so far included Idomeneo (Idamante) staged and conducted by Nikolaus Harnoncourt in Graz and Zürich, Il Matrimonio Inaspettato (Contessa), a rare opera by Paisiello, under Riccardo Muti at Salzburg Festival and La Damnation de Faust (Marguerite) under Sir Roger Norrington in Leipzig.
+The milestones of her career so far included Idomeneo (Idamante) staged and conducted by Nikolaus Harnoncourt in Graz and Zürich, Il Matrimonio Inaspettato (Contessa) by Paisiello, under Riccardo Muti at Salzburg Festival and La Damnation de Faust (Marguerite) under Sir Roger Norrington in Leipzig.

-Within the last years she joined productions such as Cavalieri’s Rappresentazione di Anima et Corpo (Anima) under René Jacobs at the Berlin State Opera, Schubert’s Fierrabras (Maragond) staged by Peter Stein at the Salzburg Festival, La finta giardiniera (Ramiro) under Emmanuelle Haïm in Lille and Dijon, The fairy Queen staged by Mariame Clément and conducted by Christophe Rousset at the Theater an der Wien and in a touring-production of Il ritorno d’Ulisse in Patria under René Jacobs.
+Within the last years she joined productions such as Cavalieri’s Rappresentazione di Anima et Corpo (Anima) under René Jacobs at the Berlin State Opera and The fairy Queen staged by Mariame Clément and conducted by Christophe Rousset at the Theater an der Wien.
+2017/18 was highlighted by her debut at the Teatro alla Scala (Fierrabras) under Daniel Harding.
+She subsequently performed Offenbach's La Belle Hélène (title role) at the Theater St Gallen as well as the revival of Dido and Aeneas in a staging by Sasha Walts & Guests at the Staatsoper Berlin and at the Teatro Real in Madrid.